achubaty/achubaty.github.io/curriculum-vitae.md

 ### Membership

 - Canadian Society for Ecology and Evolution (2006-present)
-- Ecological Society of America (2013-present)
+- Ecological Society of America (2013-2014)
 - Entomological Society of British Columbia (2005-present)
-- Entomological Society of Canada (2010-present)
+- Entomological Society of Canada (2010-2014)
 - Professional Pest Management Association of British Columbia (2007-2010)

 ### Service Activity

 - Website Editor, Entomological Society of British Columbia (2011-present)

     - Oversaw digitization of the society's entire journal archive dating back to 1906, and directed efforts to move the journal archive online and made freely available as an open-access publication

+- A/V Volunteer, 98th Annual Meeting of the Ecological Society of America (4-9 Aug 2013)
 - Organizer, Joint Annual Meeting of the Entomological Societies of Canada and British Columbia (2010)
 - Volunteer, Let's Talk Science (2008-present)
 - Organizer, SFU New Biology Grad Student Mentorship Program (2007-2010)